harunou/SheetsDB/README.md

 _Table.keys()_ - return keys of the table.

+_Table.getStorageUsed()_ - returns amount of cells used in the sheet.

+_Table.optimizeStorage()_- removes unused (empty) cells in the sheet.

 Use of the sheet ID instead of the name to refer is recommended.

 ###Usage
 ```
   //Test spreadsheet https://docs.google.com/spreadsheets/d/1x2OYeMHHRpNaDMgRzOhqa4m5rbQXN7lcPG1GprVtRTI/
-  //Scenario with the sheet name
+  //Scenario with sheet names

   var types = {
     'Sheet1': {